My shopping cart

 Your makerspace could have the most advanced and cutting-edge technologies and educational tools, but without housing them in a safe, strategic and easy-to-use way, your learners will never be able to use them to their full potential.
 As Captain of Creativity, your goal should be to organize a space that is conducive to innovation, imagination and design, one that flows freely between concept and execution.
 It’s a big job, but with these organization tips, you’ll be one step closer to maximizing your environment’s encouragement of organic creativity and discovery!

 Makerspaces should be a place where, regardless of your age, race, gender, skill level or learning capacity, you can go and create something unique, innovative and compelling.
 As the operator of that space, it’s your job to facilitate and expedite that process.
 One of the easiest ways of achieving this is by simply organizing your environment.
 You could spend thousands of dollars on new toys and tools, but unless your students can access them, your makerspace will continue to be bland.
 However, with a clean and strategically organized space, something magnificent happens with your students as imagination meets reality.
-Now, are you ready for your makerspace to be the best it can be?
+Are you ready for your makerspace to be the best it can be?

 Doland, E. (2011, March 29).
 Scientists find physical clutter negatively affects your ability to focus, process information.
 Retrieved April 26, 2017, from https://unclutterer.com/2011/03/29/scientists-find-physical-clutter-negatively-affects-your-ability-to-focus-process-information/